 How to Set Up a Telcel SIM Card in Mexico

-In order to use a local SIM card, your smartphone must be unlocked.
+To use a local SIM card, you must unlock your smartphone.
 Use our instructions to unlock your phone before you travel to Mexico.
 Remember to keep your cell phone in airplane mode until you have a local SIM with a plan set up to avoid roaming charges.

-Depending on where you end up buying the card, they may activate it for you or you will have to do it yourself.
+Depending on where you buy the card, they may activate it for you, or you will have to do it yourself.

 How to Activate a Telcel SIM Card